-We have audited the financial statements of UAB FMĮ Orion securities (hereinafter -"the Company") which as at 31 December 2018, comprise the statement of financial position, the statement of the comprehensive income, the statement of changes in equity, the statement of cash flows and the notes to the financial statements, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of UAB FMĮ Orion securities (hereinafter -,the Company") which as at 31 December 2019, comprise the statement of financial position, the statement of the comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended and the notes to the financial statements, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2018, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2019, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union.